-Six main functional requirements expressed by grid applications are selected and examined in the rest of this document: high throughput, performance controllability, network resource reservation capability, security controllability, high availability, and multicast.
+Six main functional requirements expressed by grid applications are selected and examined in the rest of this document: high throughput, performance controllability, network resource security reservation controllability, capability, availability, and multicast.
 Finally, the remaining two issues are discussed.
-For each functional requirement, the text identifies current issues and lists existing solutions and proposed alternatives.
+For each functional requirement, the text identifies issues and lists existing solutions and proposed current alternatives.
 We attempt to provide a typology of issues to identify long terms research areas, medium term research areas and short terms engineering works.